ppebb/cosmo-gtk-template/README.md

 Due to complications including headers present in /usr/include without accidentally including headers that conflict with cosmopolitan, some headers need to be copied out for this stub to build properly.

 ## Using the Stub
-Within `stubs.tar.gz`, there are two folders, `glib-stub` and `gtk4-stub`, containing the neccessary files to use GTK and GLib from cosmopolitan.
+Within `stubs.tar.gz`, there are six folders, `gtk4-stub`, `glib-stub`, `gobject-stub`, `gio-stub`, `gmodule-stub`, and `gir-stub`, containing the neccessary files to use GTK and GLib from cosmopolitan.
 Simply untar the archive.

 Please note that each stub defines global variables to contain references to the library functions, and should remain as defined within `main.c`.
+The initialization functions called at the top of main and the close functions at the bottom should be called for any library you use.

 If you use Clangd, a script to generate `compile_flags.txt`, `gen_compile_flags.sh`, is present.
 Run it with the path to cosmopolitan (should contain an include folder).
 The generated compile_flags.txt should be *mostly* functional.

 ## Generating the Stub
 `generate.lua` in the root of this repository was used to generate the stub.
 If you can manage to make it work you can generate them yourself too.
-This requires lua >= 5.2 (for use of the goto keyword) [luafilesystem](https://github.com/lunarmodules/luafilesystem).
+This requires lua >= 5.2 (for use of the goto keyword) and [luafilesystem](https://github.com/lunarmodules/luafilesystem).

 Some options are configurable within the script, check the `defs` table.
 * `clear_headers`: Whether the headers copied into the stub should be removed and recopied each run